vu3th/vue-dapp/docs/index.md

 }
 ```

-Take a look at [Configurations](/configurations) for more detials on Vue CLI, Vite, and Nuxt3 configurations.
+Take a look at [Configurations](https://vue-dapp-docs.netlify.app/configurations) for more informations about Vue CLI, Vite, and Nuxt3 configurations.

 To see the demo code, check it out [here](https://github.com/chnejohnson/vue-dapp/blob/main/demo/src/App.vue).